 Blue Jay Reproduction

-As male birds have no external penis, the male mounts the female from behind and rubs his cloaca against the female's, passing sperm into her.
+As males have no external blue jay penis, the male mounts the female from behind and rubs his cloaca against the female's, passing sperm into her.
 In a few weeks, the female blue jay will lay three to five eggs.

 Blue jay eggs are incubated for a little over two weeks.
 The female sits on the eggs almost the entire time, being fed and protected by the male.
 Blue jays are infamously fierce defenders of their nests, eggs, and chicks.
-Once the newborns hatch, they will remain in the nest for two months, and they will stay with their family for some time after that.
+Once a newborn hatches into a baby blue jay, it remains in the nest for two months, and they will stay with their family for some time after that.
 The male shares in the responsibilities of feeding, caring for, and protecting the offspring.